 , is loosely connected to the plot of The Second Reality Project

 .
-The remake of the second game was released in Summer 2014 and can be found here
+A "reloaded" version of the second game was released in Summer 2014 and can be found here

 You can find the games as .ips patches on either ROM hack archive SMW Central

 Tropes that apply to the series as a whole:

 - Another Dimension: The Second Reality itself.
 The remake of the first game also features Thirdspace.